Low Histamine Alcohols and Cocktails - Ingredients

 See notes in section above for presentation tips for the various flavors.

-Keyword dairy free, gluten free, grain free, low FODMAP, low histamine, low lectin, low oxalate, low salicylate
+Keyword gluten free, low FODMAP, low histamine, low lectin, low oxalate, low salicylate

 Did you enjoy these low histamine alcohol and mocktail recipes?
-I’d love to hear your favorite low histamine cocktail flavor in the comments below!
+We’d love to hear your favorite low histamine cocktail flavor in the comments below!

 Some links in this website are affiliate links, which means Mast Cell 360 may make a very small commission if you purchase through the link.
 It never costs you any more to purchase through the links, and we try to find the best deals we can.
 We only recommend products that we love and use personally or use in the Mast Cell 360 practice.
 Any commissions help support the newsletter, website, and ongoing research so Mast Cell 360 can continue to offer you free tips, recipes, and info.
 Thank you for your support!